MicrosoftDocs/azure-stack-docs/azure-stack/hci/upgrade/about-upgrades-23h2.md

 An upgrade is a whole new version of software that represents a significant change or major improvement.
 An update, on the other hand, is a process of applying a set of changes to the software to improve its performance, security, or stability.

-Azure Local, version 23H2, is a whole new version of the solution with a multitude of new capabilities.
-To move from Azure Local, version 22H2 to version 23H2, you need to upgrade your existing cluster instance.
-On the other hand, to ensure that you have the most recent features and security improvements for your current version of Azure Local, you would need to update your existing instance.
+Azure Local, version 23H2, is a new version of the solution with a multitude of new capabilities.
+To move from Azure Local, version 22H2 to version 23H2, you need to upgrade your existing system.
+On the other hand, to ensure that you have the most recent features and security improvements for your current version of Azure Local, you would need to update your existing system.

 ## High-level steps for Azure Local upgrade